Redhabou/simulation_file_dattente/README.md

 ℹ️ Overview

-This project presents a **discrete-event simulation** of truck flow inside a terminal environment, modeled in Python.
+This project presents a discrete-event simulation of truck flow inside a terminal environment, modeled in Python.
 It reproduces queue dynamics, weighbridge processing, and congestion propagation between operational zones.

-The simulation aims to support **process optimization**, **bottleneck analysis**, and **decision-making** in logistics systems.
+The simulation aims to support process optimization, bottleneck analysis, and decision-making in logistics systems.

-Using a Jupyter Notebook (`.ipynb`) provides several benefits:
+Using a Jupyter Notebook (.ipynb) provides several benefits:
-- You can **visualize intermediate results** (queues, delays, bottlenecks) step by step.
+	•	You can visualize intermediate results (queues, delays, bottlenecks) step by step.
-- It enables **fast iteration and debugging** during model design.
+	•	It enables fast iteration and debugging during model design.
-- It’s ideal for **educational or research presentations** where explanations and outputs coexist.
+	•	It’s ideal for educational or research presentations, where explanations and outputs coexist.

+👉 Tip: To see the moving circle (the simulated truck or “bubble”) clearly, press Start, then Reset, and Start again.
+This refreshes the animation and ensures smooth visualization.

 ---